-On July 10, 2017, the Company acquired (through lease) from the holders (the "Former Louie Hill Lessors") 10 unpatented lode claims totaling approximately 207 gross acres that comprised the Louie Hill group of claims located approximately 500 meters south of the Gibellini group of claims.
+On July 10, 2017, the Company acquired (through lease) from the holders (the "Former Louie Hill Lessors") 10 unpatented lode claims totaling approximately 207 gross acres that comprised the Louie Hill group of claims located approximately 1600 feet south of the Gibellini group of claims.
 These claims were subsequently abandoned by the Former Louie Hill Lessors, and on March 11 and 12, 2018, the Company staked the area within and under 17 new claims totaling approximately 340 gross acres which now collectively comprise the expanded Louie Hill group of claims.

-Management's Discussion and Analysis of Financial Condition and Results of Operations For the three months ended March 31, 2020
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the six months ended June 30, 2020